 The algorithm used is fairly simple.
 First, using the scatter parameters, we restrict ourselves to the most closely clustered population to reduce the amount of debris.
-This step is optional.
 The selected statistic is then calculated on all appropriate parameters and the unstained values swept out of the matrix.
 Every sample is then normalized to [0,1] with respect to the maximum value of the sample, giving the spillover in terms of a proportion of the primary channel intensity.